autonomoussoftware/documentation/owners_manual/owners_manual.md

 Descending price auctions
 -------------------------

 Currently, most new cryptocurrencies offer their initial disbursements with traditional sales.
-These sales may includ  bonuses, early purchaser pricing, and other incentives to encourage purchasers to buy all of their supply.
+These sales may include  bonuses, early purchaser pricing, and other incentives to encourage purchasers to buy all of their supply.
 While these incentives can help, they do not guarantee a sell-out and can tend toward asymmetrical public access.
 This model does not work for a cryptocurrency with longevity as its main goal.
 The Metronome team chose to use a different method, aiming to avoid this pattern.

 The Metronome team decided to employ a descending price auction as its model for its Initial Supply Auction and Daily Supply Lots, which may provide interesting opportunities and a fairer distribution of MET.
 With a descending price auction, the price begins at a high initial price.
 As the auction proceeds, the price is reduced until all units are sold, or a pre-set price floor is reached, or the auction time limit is reached and the auction ends.
 We believe market price discovery is rapid and fair, as each purchaser pays what it thinks is fair at the time of purchase.[^16] Should a purchaser deem a given price too high or unfair, they can wait for the price to descend to a level they agree with and purchase then -- provided there is supply left.